 But be aware of the limitations.
-Outsourced employees will require education and time to tune into your industry, as well as the standards you uphold.
+Outsourced employees will require education and time to tune into your business and the standards you uphold.
 Then there’s no telling how capable or enthusiastic they’ll be for innovating new ideas in your field going forward.

 3. More Management

 Outsourcing often doesn’t provide the freedom and flexibility you envisaged.

 You’ve got people to pay, to instruct, and to oversee.
 You need to monitor the jobs carried out by third parties, and regularly “step in” to ensure everything is running the way you want.

 Yet ironically, micro-managing your business is the opposite of what you want to achieve from outsourcing: more free time, and the ability to focus on other objectives.

 Outsourcing means trusting others to do what’s best for your company.

 Even in the “perfect scenario”, where you’ve found talented staff that require very little hand-holding, there’s a risk of becoming detached from the “inner workings” of your business.
 Without knowing how everything slots together you stand to lose control and stability.